freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [is:issue is:open label:up-for-grabs](https://github.com/search?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs)

 ## Mozilla's contributor ecosystem
-- [Good First Bugs](https://bugzil.la/sw:%22[good%20first%20bug]%22&limit=0) - bugs that developers have identified as a good introduction to the project.
+- [Good First Bugs](https://bugzil.la/sw:%22[good%20first%20bug]%22&limit=0) - Bugs that developers have identified as a good introduction to the project.
-- [Mentored Bugs](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=mentor%3A%40) - bugs that have a mentor assigned who will be there on IRC to help you when you get stuck while working on fix.
+- [Mentored Bugs](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=mentor%3A%40) - Bugs that have a mentor assigned who will be there on IRC to help you when you get stuck while working on fix.
-- [Bugs Ahoy](http://www.joshmatthews.net/bugsahoy/) - a site dedicated to finding bugs on Bugzilla.
+- [Bugs Ahoy](http://www.joshmatthews.net/bugsahoy/) - A site dedicated to finding bugs on Bugzilla.
-- [Firefox DevTools](http://firefox-dev.tools/) - a site dedicated to bugs filed for the developer tools in the Firefox browser.
+- [Firefox DevTools](http://firefox-dev.tools/) - A site dedicated to bugs filed for the developer tools in the Firefox browser.
-- [What Can I Do For Mozilla](http://whatcanidoformozilla.org/) - figure out what you can work on by answering a bunch of questions about your skill set and interests.
+- [What Can I Do For Mozilla](http://whatcanidoformozilla.org/) - Figure out what you can work on by answering a bunch of questions about your skill set and interests.
-- [Start Mozilla](https://twitter.com/StartMozilla) - a Twitter account that tweets about issues fit for contributors new to the Mozilla ecosystem.
+- [Start Mozilla](https://twitter.com/StartMozilla) - A Twitter account that tweets about issues fit for contributors new to the Mozilla ecosystem.

 ## Useful articles for new open source contributors
 - ["How to choose (and contribute to) your first open source project"](https://github.com/collections/choosing-projects) by [@GitHub](https://github.com/github)